Skip to main content

 Keychron C3 Pro Review: A Budget Mechanical Keyboard That Still Makes Sense

 I have a problem.
 I keep buying mechanical keyboards.
 I only have one set of hands, and I don’t type with my feet, so why do I keep buying new ones?
 Partially because I’m hard on my keyboards.
 I gave up on non-mechanical keyboards years ago, but I didn’t buy really expensive ones.
-I bought a moderately priced ones.
-And I keep looking for new options in that.
+I bought a moderately priced one.
+And I keep looking for new options in that, and chasing the perfect typing experience.
 The pictures you see are the Keychron C3 Pro Keyboard.
-This particular model, an Amazon exclusive, retails for more, but I was able to get it for $29.99 on sale, which made it worth a try.
+This particular model, initially an Amazon exclusive, retails for more, but I was able to get it for $29.99 on sale, which made it worth a try.
 I’m typing this post on it right now.

 Quick Answer: Is the Keychron C3 Pro Worth It?